Fighting Fair Requires Ground Rules

 There isn’t a couple on the planet that hasn’t had an argument during the lifespan of their relationship.
 In fact, occasional disagreements from time to time can be a healthy way of working through various challenges.

 Sadly, many couples lack the necessary experience to engage in what is commonly referred to as fair fighting – an approach to arguing which can help to prevent divorces and breakups.
-One resource to learn more about fighting fair is a book called Fight Fair by Tim and Joy Downs.
-Inside, you will find page after page of useful, practical information on how to have disagreements with your mate without someone ending up sleeping on the couch.
+One resource to learn more about fighting fair is a book called Fair Fight by Tim and Joy Downs (see Amazon).

 If you are interested in learning more about how to improve communications in your relationship, we encourage you to think about couples therapy.
 During the counseling process, you and your partner can discover new things about one another while also gaining better insight into what triggers disagreements.